Media Query 2+

 Each media feature expression must be enclosed in parentheses.

-The currently supported media features for JS applications are as follows:
+The media features currently supported by JS applications are as follows:

 |---|---|---|---|